gemcordova/Python-Class-Exercise/README.md

 # Instruction
-- Click the folder to see the codes
-- There is a general file where all codes from exercise 1-6 are attached
+- for-while-loop.py contains all the codes from exercise 1-6 are attached
 - Open the codes you want to check!